PataskarSharvari/HandGestureVolumeControl/README.md

-🎛️ Hand Gesture Volume Control
+🎛️# Hand Based Computer Volume Control
 A Python-based application that enables users to control their system's volume using hand gestures captured via a webcam.
 By leveraging computer vision techniques, the application detects the distance between the thumb and index finger to adjust the volume level in real-time.​

 📌 Features
 Real-time hand tracking using webcam input​

 Gesture recognition to control system volume​

 Visual feedback displaying volume level​

 Cross-platform compatibility (Windows, macOS, Linux)​

 🛠️ Installation
 Clone the repository:

-bash(Copy):-
 git clone https://github.com/PataskarSharvari/HandGestureVolumeControl.git
 cd HandGestureVolumeControl
-Then

-Create and activate a virtual environment (optional but recommended):
+Create and activate a virtual environment (optional but recommended): bash python -m venv venv

-bash:
-python -m venv venv
-## On Windows
+# On Windows
 venv\Scripts\activate
-## On macOS/Linux
+# On macOS/Linux
 source venv/bin/activate
-## Considering you have downloaded all the required dependencies.

 🚀 Usage
 Run the application:

-bash :
 python volume_control.py

-##Instructions:
+Instructions:
 Ensure your webcam is connected and functioning.​ Place your hand in front of the webcam.​
-Adjust the distance between your thumb and index finger to increase or decrease the volume.
-The application will display the current volume level on the screen.​
+Adjust the distance between your thumb and index finger to increase or decrease the volume.​ The application will display the current volume level on the screen.​

-##📂 Project Structure
+📂 Project Structure
-plaintext
-Copy
-Edit

 HandGestureVolumeControl/
 ├── hand_tracker.py       # Module for hand detection and tracking
 ├── volume_control.py     # Main application script